Trey Teague

-Fred Everette Teague III or Trey Teague (born December 27, 1974 in Jackson, Tennessee) is a former American football center.
-Teague was a seventh round pick out of the University of Tennessee in the 1998 NFL Draft by the Denver Broncos.
+Fred Everette “Trey” Teague III (born December 27, 1974) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Denver Broncos in the seventh round of the 1998 NFL draft.

+College career

+Teague attended and played college football at the University of Tennessee.

+Professional career

 Denver Broncos

 Trey Teague played for the Broncos from 1998 to 2001.
+He was part of the team that won Super Bowl XXXIII over the Atlanta Falcons.
 In 2001, he became their starting left offensive tackle in all 16 games.

 Buffalo Bills

 Teague went to the Bills in 2002, becoming their starting center in place of Bill Conaty.
 There he stayed for three more years, up to 2005.
 In 2006, he was replaced by Melvin Fowler.

 New York Jets

+In the 2006 offseason, the Jets signed Teague.
 On February 21, 2007, Teague was released by the New York Jets, the last team with which he was signed.